oampo/thinkful-projects/guidelines.md

 Get a taste for awesome projects with these examples:

-- Build your first [hello jedi](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/first_node_server/jedi.md) with Node and Express.
+- Building your first [hello jedi](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/first_node_server/jedi.md) with Node and Express.

-- Understand memory leaks and profiling by [fixing a leaky application](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/memory_leaks/wiki-leaks.md) .
+- Fixing a [leaky application](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/memory_leaks/wiki-leaks.md) to understand memory leaks and profiling by.

-- Implement authentication and routing by [building a social network](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/authentication_and_routing/Thinkr.md).
+- Building a [social network](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/authentication_and_routing/Thinkr.md) to practice authentication and routing.

-Here's a [project template](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/project_template.md) for you to download and start with.
+Start your own project by customizing this [project template](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/project_template.md).
 As you dig in, keep these guidelines in mind:

 ### Metadata